 Then, one day, as I was scrolling through popular posts on Bloglovin’, I somehow came across this video from Vasseur Beauty.
 And thus was a Midori notebook obsession born.

 I searched Etsy options for Midori notebooks for a while, but nothing really struck my fancy.
 I wasn’t convinced yet.
 Google brought me to My Life All in One Place and Ray Blake made me believe that I needed to get into the Midori notebook game.
 I have seriously watched this video of him making Midori inserts 4 times.
 It’s a total ASMR experience.
 I love it.

 Then I decided to search through Pinterest and YouTube.
-That’s how I found Carie Harling, Robyn Lott, and John Rush (he’s a fellow Oklahoman!).
+That’s how I found Carie Harling, and John Rush (he’s a fellow Oklahoman!).
 I can now say that I’ve watched all their videos pertaining to Midori-style notebooks.
 (Psst.
-If you’re interested in making some inserts, I recommend this video from John, this one from Robyn, and this one from Carie.)
+If you’re interested in making some inserts, I recommend this video from John and this one from Carie.)

 I began to obsess.
 I knew I had to have a Midori notebook.
 Carie Harling (who hopefully wants to be my friend because I love her videos and how she organizes her life) convinced me to go with Chic Sparrow.